 |Use a separate token for this bot||If you need to use a dedicated OpenAI account for your current chatbot, select this option, and in the next field, enter your key.|

 Choose a Model

-Choose what AI model to use to generate bot replies.
+Select an AI model to generate bot replies.

-babbage models are available for fine-tuning.
 To connect a custom model to your SendPulse chatbot, specify a unique model name in the OpenAI library.
-The custom model is only available with your API key to the corresponding account.

 Add a Prompt to the Bot